Sustainability

 - The conversion of the thermal energy value of electricity is 1kWh=0.0036GJ.

-- The data for 2021 and 2022 was verified by an external third party (SGS), while the data for 2023 was assured by an external third party (Accounting firm).
+- Data for 2021 and 2022 were verified by an external third party (SGS).
+Data for 2023 were confirmed by an external third-party (a CPA firm).

-- As of the end of 2023, Welhunt had 118 employees across its global operations.
+- At of the end of 2023, Welhunt employed 119 individuals across its global operations.

 Overview of Welhunt’s GHG emissions